 Smart Snacks Impact Fundraisers?

 As of July 2015, Michigan instated a policy that allows two non-compliant fundraisers per week per school building; Birmingham Public Schools does allow and follow this policy.
 A fundraiser may last up to one (1) day.
 They may not be sold in the foodservice area during mealtimes.
 These exemptions are optional and are up to the schools to track on their own.
-An additional tool is available for compliant fundraisers here.
 Each school is to have a person(s) responsible for tracking and monitoring.

 Please note that fundraisers like cookie dough, pizza kits, and Market Day are not impacted as they are taken home to be prepared and consumed (not during the timeframe outlined in the Smart Snack Rule).

-To help PTOs, Teachers, Administrators, and any other groups effected by these changes we have established this page to serve as a reference tool.
-The link below can assist with other non-food related fundraiser ideas.
+To help PTOs, Teachers, Administrators, and any other groups effected by these changes please visit this page to serve as a reference tool.